Holosiro

 Holosiro is a genus of mite harvestman in the family Sironidae.
-It is found in North America, only in the USA, with one species in California, another in Oregon.
+It is found in North America, only in the US, with one species in California, another in Oregon.

 Description

 The genus Holosiro was described by Ewing, 1923, with the type species Holosiro acaroides Ewing, 1923.
 For several years the genus was treated as a junior subjective synonym Siro Latreille, 1797.

 Species

 These species belong to the genus Holosiro: